What You Need to Know About Cyclones in Rarotonga and the Cook Islands

 Cyclones in the Cook Islands, Month-by-Month

-Here are some of the internet’s most asked questions regarding cyclones in the Cook Islands.
-They might answer yours too!
+Here are some of the most frequently asked questions about cyclones in the Cook Islands on the internet.
+They might answer yours, too!

 Yes, the Cook Islands has had cyclones in the past and is at risk of being affected by cyclones during the South Pacific cyclone season, from November to April.